 Located within the Ahhichatragarh Fort complex, the Bakhat Singh Mahal constructed most of the water cannels and fountains.
 The mahal his primary official apartment.
 Next to it is the Diwan Khana, or the private audience hall.

-Allegedly Akbar’s residence, this palace was also called Akbari Mahal.
-Studded with impressive mirror work, ornate paintings of the king and oil lamps, the royal chamber was nothing short of magic.
+Also called Akbari Mahal, Sheesh Mahal was Akbar’s residence once.
+Studded with impressive mirror work, ornate paintings of the king, and oil lamps, the royal chamber was nothing short of magic.

-It was closed for public and still under renovation.
+It is under renovation and closed for the public.
 But Bhim Singh unlocked the doors for us.
-It is shameful to know how people had stolen precious mirrors, scribbled names and caused irreversible harm to its beauty.
-Thankfully under the able care of Mehrangarh Trust, the palace will be reinstated to its full glory.
+It is shameful to know how people had stolen precious mirrors, scribbled names, and caused irreversible harm to their beauty.
+However, the able care of Mehrangarh Trust palace would reinstate the palace to its full glory.

-Since lighting of diya (earthen lamp) has been a significant Indian ritual, the palaces architecture encompasses it beautifully.
-Starting with a small cavity in a wall adjacent to a door, to elaborate embellishments of numerous cavities woven together, Deepak Mahal is undoubtedly exquisitely articulated.
-The space was used to lit lamps during festivals, prayers and evening time.
+Since the lighting of diya (earthen lamp) has been a significant Indian ritual, the architecture of the palace encompasses it beautifully.
+Deepak Mahal is exquisitely articulated with an elaborate embellishment of inter-woven cavities in the walls.
+The occupants of the fort used to light lamps during festivals, prayers, and evening time in this space.
 Imagine the gleaming view of that era!

 Hadi Rani ka Mahal